 ④ Trusted App will first parse the transaction, and show critical information on TUI, such as recipient address, amount and fees.
 After user checks the transaction details, user will confirm it via PIN verification or fingerprint authentication.

-⑤ After the user’s confirmation, the safely stored Master Seed will now be used to derive the private key that corresponds to the HD Path that was passed with the transaction request.
+⑤ After the user’s confirmation, the safely stored Root Seed will now be used to derive the private key that corresponds to the HD Path that was passed with the transaction request.
 Then the Trusted Application will sign the transaction with the derived private key.
 Likewise, these are all executed in Trusted Execution Environment.

 ⑥ The signed transaction will be returned to Samsung Blockchain Keystore app.